-Continue supporting ongoing contributions to the IMO by Arctic States to include Arctic-specific amendments to MARPOL to allow for regional arrangements of port reception facilities
+Continue supporting ongoing contributions to the IMO by Arctic States to include Arctic-specific amendments to MARPOL to allow for regional arrangements of port reception facilities..

 Encourage Arctic States participating in regional arrangements to then develop a Regional Reception Facilities Plan for IMO approval and Arctic State implementation, which includes collection and assessment of data regarding ship waste and use of port reception facilities in the Arctic.